Ultimate Atlanta Real Estate Investing Guide for 2026

 Property Taxes

-Property tax bills are a cost that you aren’t able to eliminate.
-You are seeking an area where that cost is reasonable.
-Steadily growing tax rates will typically keep increasing.
-High property taxes reveal a dwindling economy that won’t hold on to its existing citizens or attract additional ones.
+Property tax rates largely influence a Buy and Hold investor's revenue.
+You need an area where that cost is manageable.
+These rates almost never go down.
+High real property taxes reveal a declining environment that won't hold on to its existing citizens or appeal to new ones.

 Price to rent ratio